sertansenturk/makam_recognition_experiments/README.md

 **Note:** We suggest you to use a cluster to run the training and testing steps.
 Otherwise it might take **days** to reproduce the experiments.

-To run the container simply run on the terminal:
+First build the service:

     ```bash
+    docker-compose build
+    ```

+Then, run on the terminal:

+    ```bash
     docker-compose up
     ```

-Then follow the link in the terminal to open [Jupyter](https://jupyter.org).
+Follow the link in the terminal to open [Jupyter](https://jupyter.org).

 Further instructions XX.

 ## Development

+The `experimentation_code` is installed in editable mode, and the repo is mounted on `work` folder when running docker.
+Therefore you can simply do the development without touching Python in your local machine.

 We use `tox` on a virtualenv to automate unittests, linting.
 The `Makefile` automates the steps.
 On the terminal simply run: